MicrosoftDocs/entra-docs/docs/identity-platform/enterprise-app-role-management.md

 To delete an existing role, perform the following steps:

 1. Open [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-1. Sign in to the Graph Explorer site by using the Global Administrator or coadmin credentials for your tenant.
+1. Sign in to the Graph Explorer site by using the Global Administrator credentials for your tenant.
 1. Using the object ID for the application from the overview pane in the Azure portal, replace `<objectID>` in the following request with it and then run the query:

     `https://graph.microsoft.com/v1.0/servicePrincipals/<objectID>`